 Personal Life and Relationships

 When Wordsworth and his sister Dorothy returned to France to see Annette in the early 1800s, he broke to news to her that he’d be marrying Mary Hutchinson, a childhood friend.
 Dorothy lived with the couple and became close friends with Mary.
-Together, Mary and William Wordsworth had five children, they were John, Dora, Thomas, Catherine, and William.
+Together, Mary and William Wordsworth had five children; they were John, Dora, Thomas, Catherine, and William.
 Three of the five died before Mary and William did.

 Coleridge and Wordsworth’s relationship fell apart in 1810 due to Coleridge’s opium addiction.
-Unfortunately, two years later, Wordsworth’s daughter Catherine died at three years old and then his son Thomas died at six years old only six months later.
-His daughter Dora, died in 1847.
+Unfortunately, two years later, Wordsworth’s daughter Catherine died at three years old, and then his son Thomas died at six years old only six months later.
+His daughter Dora died in 1847.
 This was around the same time that Wordsworth stopped writing.

-Wordsworth, Mary, and Dorothy moved to Rydal Mount, Ambleside in 1813 where the poet spent the rest of his life.
+Wordsworth, Mary, and Dorothy moved to Rydal Mount, Ambleside, in 1813, where the poet spent the rest of his life.
 He mended his relationship with Coleridge in 1828, six years before the latter’s death.
 This was the same year that their close friend Charles Lamb, brother to Mary Lamb, also died.

 In 1843, Wordsworth was named Poet Laureate of the UK, an honor he initially declined due to his age.
 Later, he accepted when the prime minister assured him that he’d have to do nothing in the role.
-He was succeeded by Alfred Lord Tennyson the year of his death.
+He was succeeded by Alfred Lord Tennyson in the year of his death.

 Death and The Prelude

-William Wordsworth died on April 23rd, 1850 at his home in Rydal Mount from complications associated with pleurisy.
+William Wordsworth died on April 23rd, 1850, at his home in Rydal Mount from complications associated with pleurisy.
 His poem, ‘The Prelude,’ was published posthumously by his wife.
 It is today considered to be the most important achievement of English Romanticism.
 Read an extract from ‘The Prelude,’ titled ‘Boat Stealing,’ here.